dart-lang/language/working/0216 - constructor tearoffs/proposal.md

 We can detect these statically, so we can special case them in the compiler.

+That makes a type instantiation expression of the form <code>*e*\<*typeArgs*></code> only allowed if *e* denotes a generic type declaration (class, mixin, type alias, then the result is an instantiated type literal), if *e* denotes a generic function declaration (top-level, static or local), or if *e* denotes a generic instance method of a known interface type (not the `call` method of a function type), and in the last two cases the result is a non-generic function value.

 ### Consequences

 This proposal is non-breaking and backwards compatible.
 Where we introduce new syntactic ambiguities, we retain the current interpretation.